rodfer0x80/PirateScrolls/README.md

 # PirateScrolls
-Website for academic papers, only papers, no tracking, no web bloating, no ads, decentralized hosting.
+Web application for academic papers, only papers, no tracking, no web bloating, no ads, decentralized hosting.

  About this site